Bataan Weekend Road Trip: Mt. Samat, Balanga, and WWII History

-On the weekend before this year’s Araw ng Kagitingan, I go on a road trip to Bataan.
-This is supposed to be one with Kenneth, with whom I went to Tarlac in February, but he’s caught up with some tasks, so I go with my dad instead.
-We go on a nice drive along SCTEX again, this time taking the road to Subic.
+On the weekend before this year’s Araw ng Kagitingan, I go on a road trip to Bataan, a province rich in history and natural beauty.
+This trip was supposed to be with Kenneth, with whom I visited Tarlac in February, but he’s caught up with some tasks, so I go with my dad instead.
+We embark on a scenic drive along SCTEX, heading towards Subic before making our first stop at the famous Dambana ng Kagitingan (Shrine of Valor) atop Mount Samat in Pilar, Bataan.

-Of course, the first stop is the Dambana ng Kagitingan (Shrine of Valor) atop Mt.
-Samat in Pilar town.
-But the shrine itself is closed in preparation for the Araw ng Kagitingan ceremonies, so my dad and I content ourselves at the base.
-Anyway, I’ve been here a couple of times before, though the last one was in 2003.
-Nevertheless, the views of coastal Bataan is spectacular from up here.
+Unfortunately, the shrine is closed in preparation for the Araw ng Kagitingan ceremonies, but my dad and I enjoy the breathtaking views of coastal Bataan from the base.
+This isn’t my first visit to Mount Samat, as I’ve been here a couple of times before, though the last time was in 2003.
+Still, the spectacular scenery and the solemnity of the location leave a lasting impression.

 For the rest of the day, we head down to Balanga.
 I’ve been to Bataan a few times before, but all of those are to other parts of the province.
 I’ve never been to Balanga, so I feel like an exploration of the provincial capital is overdue.